BeholdingEye/qnrwp_a/README.md

 ### Caveats

 * This is a business theme, supporting News postings without support for comments.
 Not a theme for bloggers.
+* QNRWP-A is not compatible with heavy-duty plugins that take over the page templating, such as WooCommerce and possibly others.

 ### Documentation